 Moss can be very invasive, it is an opportunistic plant that’ll take residence wherever it can and due to its shallow root system can pop up before you even notice.
+Moss can be a frustrating problem for homeowners, but the good news is that there are steps you can take to get rid of it and restore your lawn to its former glory.

 Luckily, moss isn’t too hard to get rid of, but it will keep coming back unless you take some measures to prevent it.